YtCharmyngeBole/bolepen.ooo/README.md

 - [ ] Use `catppuccin-latte` (light) theme for code block in printed media.
 - [ ] Write an Expressive Code plugin that applies the appropriate Iosevka font ligatures based on the language of the code block (and allows users to override with meta-string).
+- [ ] Configure prettier to process Markdown files but disabling prose wrapping.

 ## License